 Our Key Stage 2 pupils demonstrate on average a reading level 11 points above National averages using standardised benchmark testing.
-Furthermore 30% of Junior pupils are classified as having superior or very superior reading skills (Test of Word Reading Efficiency descriptors).
+Furthermore 30% of Prep pupils are classified as having superior or very superior reading skills (Test of Word Reading Efficiency descriptors).

 As a small school we know each child through and through.
 Their voices are heard, whether through reviewing our library provision for inclusive representation or discussing Rewards and Sanctions as part of School Council.